 - 2. Specify dynamic core being run ("ARW" for the WRF-ARW model) - 3.
-Specify the forecast cycles to be post-processed:

-- 4. Define the location of the post-processor executables. - 5.
+Specify the forecast cycles to be post-processed: startdate: YYYYMMDDHH of forecast cycle fhr: first forecast hour lastfhr: last forecast hour incrementhr: increment (in hours) between forecast files - 4.
+Define the location of the post-processor executables. - 5.
 Link the microphysical table \${WRFPATH}/run/ETAMP_DATA and the control file ../parm/wrf_control.parm to the working directory. - 6.
-Set up how many domains will be post-processed:

-For runs with a single domain, use "for domain d01".
+Set up how many domains will be post-processed: For runs with a single domain, use "for domain d01".
 For runs with multiple domains, use "for domain d01 d02 .. dnn"